MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 ``java.lang.System.currentTimeMillis`` returns the application time expressed in milliseconds since midnight, January 1, 1970 UTC.

-B-ON introduces a platform time that is independent from any user
+BON introduces a platform time that is independent from any user
 considerations: it materializes the running time since the very last start of the device.
 This time cannot be changed.